leewujung/callmark/README.md

 to control the coloraxis of spectrogram.
 * After saving `xxx_detect.mat`, you can use **Load file** to load either `xxx_detect.mat` or `xxx.mat` to review what has been saved.
+* Ignore the button `Load track` and the `Video fps (Hz)` box as they are used in a specific case when the sound recording is accompanied by a current movement trajectory.